-- On microscopes with a Three Lens Condenser system, the size of the Autofocus Area is defined by the Illuminated Area which is specified in the Autofocus Preset. - On microscopes with a Two Lens Condenser system, the Autofocus Area is defined as the smallest circle that fully covers the camera field of view at the Autofocus Preset magnification. - 2.
-In the image display, select the Autofocus Area - 3.
-Select or specify the Autofocus Area settings:
+- On microscopes with a Three Lens Condenser system, the size of the Autofocus Area is defined by the Illuminated Area which is specified in the Autofocus Preset. - On microscopes with a Two Lens Condenser system, the size of the Autofocus Area is defined as the beam diameter at the Autofocus Preset magnification. - 2.
+In the image display, select the Autofocus Area

+3. Select or specify the Autofocus Area settings: